 Hello!
 My name is Ahmed Rachid El-Khattabi, I go by AR.
-I am an applied environmental economist and urban planner with methods expertise in policy-oriented quantitative research and data management.
+I am an applied environmental economist and urban planner with expertise in policy-oriented quantitative research and data management.
 I research issues at the intersection of economic development and environmental planning with a particular focus on urban water demand management.
 This includes research on topics such as innovation, pricing, affordability, financial stability, and governance.
-I am currently a Ph.D. candidate at the University of North Carolina at Chapel Hill in the Department of City of Regional Planning.
+I am currently a Ph.D. candidate at the University of North Carolina at Chapel Hill in the Department of City and Regional Planning.

 At UNC, I have worked for the Environmental Finance Center (EFC) as an analyst and a research assistant at both the Department of Economics and the Center for Community Capital (CCC).
 Previously, I worked at SAS Institute as student scholar and as a research assistant at the Center for Primary Care Outcomes Research (PCOR) at Stanford University.

-I received the UNC Impact Award for Outstanding Graduate Research in 2019 for my work on water management in Chapel Hill, North Carolina and 2016 for my work through the CCC related to affordable housing for low and middle income households.
+I received the UNC Impact Award for Outstanding Graduate Research in 2019 for my work on water management in Chapel Hill, North Carolina and again in 2016 for my work through the CCC related to affordable housing for low and middle income households.